Conserving Land • Protecting Resources

 Since 1987

-As of January 1, 2024, the Rensselaer Land Trust has merged with the Rensselaer Plateau Alliance.
+On January 1, 2024, the Rensselaer Land Trust merged with the Rensselaer Plateau Alliance.
+The merged organization is now Hudson Taconic Lands.
 For all questions regarding donations, events, land, or other matters, please visit www.rensselaerplateau.org or call 518-712-9211.
-For questions about the merger, use extension 101 to speak with Jim Bonesteel.
-You can expect a new name and logo for our merged organization by Spring / Summer 2024 and a new website by the end of the year!
+In spring 2025, we will launch a new website for Hudson Taconic Lands.

 Below find testimonials from visitors and volunteers who have explored and contributed to the Rensselear Land Trust over the years.
 Click the pagination buttons to cycle through them.